createdbyx/Codefarts.BuildHelper/Plugins/AutoVersionUpdater/README.md

 * package - If true will increment the package version.
 Default is true.
 * version - If true will increment the version.
 Default is true.
 * usecurrentdate = If true will set the year/month/day values to current date.
 Default is true.
+* retry = If true will retry to save the project if it is locked by another process.
+Default is false.
+* retrycount = Specifies the number of times to retry.
+Default is 3.
+* retrydelay = Species the retry delay time in milliseconds before retrying.
+Default is 50ms.

 ### Requirements